alexanderwendt/civ4ri-customization/README.md

 3. Option: single unit graphics
 4. Option: graphical paging
 5. CivilizationIV.ini: Paging out units and unit animations
-6. CivlizationIV.ini: Play in windowed mode and not in full screen
+6. CivilizationIV.ini: Play in windowed mode and not in full screen

 ### Out of Sync Errors Unnoticed
 The problem was that there emerged lots of out of sync errors early in the game.
 The worst thing was that it is not always noticeable that out of sync occurs.
 After some time, you see different things than other players.
 We play one very fast computer, two „normal“ computers and a slow laptop.
 It seems that the different speeds at which the computers are able to start a new turn cause frequent out of sync errors.